balcony gardening essentials guide

 feed plants every 2 3 weeks

-Successful balcony gardening hinges on maintaining a steady nutrient supply since containers can’t access the rich soil ecosystem found in traditional gardens.
+Successful balcony gardening hinges on a steady nutrient supply.
+Containers cannot access the rich soil ecosystem found in traditional gardens, so you are the only source of nutrients your plants have.

 8. Apply Mulch to Keep Soil Moist Between Waterings